abmj01/semaphores_task_managment/README.md

 scanner section, so the scanners was moved successfully and you can see in the end of the image that the upcoming customers took a handheld scanner.

-Thant was the end of this document I hope you benefited from the content of this documentation and can easily now implement important concepts in computer science such as task management which includes semaphores, mutexes, and threads.
+That was the end of this document I hope you benefited from the content of this documentation and can easily now implement important concepts in computer science such as task management which includes semaphores, mutexes, and threads.